IBM-Bluemix-Docs/mass-data-migration/review-network-settings.md

 You can review or change network settings for the device before you connect it to your local network.
 {: shortdesc}

 Configuring the device manually?
-Use the [LCD screen](#use-lcd-screen) to manually set IP addrsses for the device after it's delivered to your location.
+Use the [LCD screen](#use-lcd-screen) to manually set IP addresses for the device after it's delivered to your location.
 {: tip}

 ## Using the LCD screen
 {: #use-lcd-screen}

 Use the _System Control Display_ screen to manage the IP settings for the network ports on the device.

 ![The image shows a top-down view of the LCD screen on the Mass Data Migration device.](images/mdms-verify-config.svg){: caption="Figure 1.
 Shows a top-down view of the LCD screen on the Mass Data Migration device" caption-side="bottom"}